2023 NCAA Division I men's basketball tournament

-The 2023 NCAA Division I men’s basketball tournament is an ongoing 68-team single-elimination tournament to determine the National Collegiate Athletic Association (NCAA) Division I men's college basketball national champion for the 2022–23 season.
-The 84th annual edition of the tournament began on March 14, 2023, and will conclude with the championship game on April 3 at NRG Stadium in Houston, Texas.
+The 2023 NCAA Division I men's basketball tournament involved 68 teams playing in a single-elimination tournament that determined the National Collegiate Athletic Association (NCAA) Division I men's basketball national champion for the 2022–23 season.
+The 84th annual edition of the tournament began on March 14, 2023, and concluded with the UConn Huskies defeating the San Diego State Aztecs, 76–59 in the championship game on April 3 at NRG Stadium in Houston, Texas.

 ASUN champion Kennesaw State made its NCAA tournament debut, while Southern Conference champion Furman made its first NCAA appearance since 1980.

-With 20 losses, Texas Southern is tied for the most losses ever by a team to make the tournament.
-The Coppin State Eagles and Liberty Flames also made the tournament with 20 losses in 2008 and 2013, respectively.
+Another school, Texas Southern, won the SWAC tournament to become the third 20-loss team to make the field, after the Coppin State Eagles in 2008 and Liberty Flames in 2013.
+It was also Texas Southern's 3rd consecutive NCAA tournament.

-For only the second time in history, a 16-seed defeated a 1-seed, when Fairleigh Dickinson upset Purdue 63–58 in Columbus.

-For the third consecutive year, and seventh time since 2012, a 15-seed defeated a 2-seed in the tournament.
-This time, 15-seed Princeton upset 2-seed Arizona 59–55 in Sacramento (their first tournament win since 1998).
+This tournament featured several notable upsets.
+For only the second time in history, a 16-seed defeated a 1-seed, when Fairleigh Dickinson upset Purdue in the first round 63–58 in Columbus.
+Coincidentally, much like the previous time a top seed lost in Round 1, the regional final was contested between a mid-major (in this case Florida Atlantic) and Kansas State.
+For the third consecutive year, and seventh time since 2012, a 15-seed defeated a 2-seed in the tournament, when 15-seeded Princeton defeated 2-seed Arizona 59–55 in Sacramento for the Tigers' first tournament win since 1998.
 Arizona became the first team to lose to a 15-seed team twice, with the first loss being against the Santa Clara Broncos in 1993.
-For the third consecutive year as well, a 15-seed reached the Sweet 16 as Princeton subsequently defeated Missouri in the second round.
-Missouri subsequently became the second team to lose to a No. 15 seed twice, albeit on different seed lines, as the Tigers were a No. 7 losing to Princeton and a No. 2 when they fell to Norfolk State in 2012.

-Additionally, Virginia was knocked out as a top-four seed for the third time in five years, and second straight time as a 4-seed when they were upset by 13-seed Furman.
+Additionally, Princeton subsequently defeated Missouri in the second round to advance to the Sweet 16, marking the third consecutive year where a 15-seed reach the regional semifinals.
+It was also the 15th consecutive tournament since 2007 where a double-digit seed made the regional semifinals.
+Additionally, Virginia was knocked out in the first round as a top-four seed for the second consecutive year, and the third time in five years as a 4-seed when they were upset by 13-seed Furman.

-The defending national champions Kansas Jayhawks were eliminated in the second round, against the Arkansas Razorbacks.
-It was the sixth straight tournament where the defending champion failed to make the Sweet Sixteen.
+The defending national champions Kansas Jayhawks were eliminated in the second round, against the Arkansas Razorbacks, becoming the sixth consecutive tournament where the defending champion failed to make the Sweet Sixteen.